Skip to main content

 userPasswordKey: "identity-keycloak-postgresql-user-password"

-Configure Management Identity
+Configure Management Identity and global defaults

 Management Identity configuration: